 Ms. Garlock obtained her B.S. and M.A. degrees in Communication Disorders from Truman State University.

 Sheila Garlock, M.A., CCC-SLP, joined the faculty as a full-time assistant professor beginning fall 2005.
-She teaches courses in sign language, fluency, voice, diagnostics, and principles of clinical management.
+She teaches courses in sign language, fluency, diagnostics, and principles of clinical management.
 She supervises a wide variety of cases in the clinic, including speech and language evaluations.

 Ms. Garlock has extensive experience as a speech-language-pathologist in private practice and in a variety of clinical settings including many public schools and special agencies.
 She supervised student clinicians from Truman for many years prior to joining the faculty and has supervised several local implementers and ASHA CF experiences.